btcven/radio-firmware/README.md

 ## Install tools

-Also you need to install the necessary tools to build and flash correct Turpial's `radio-firmware` :
+Next you need to install the necessary tools to build and correctly flash Turpial's `radio-firmware` :

 ### SRecord